Abhishek-Bhangare-Projects/Portfolio/README.md

-# Akash Gaikwad — Portfolio
+# Abhishek Bhangare — Portfolio

 This is a minimal, responsive static portfolio template for Akash Gaikwad.